pipelinelabo/datalaiq-wiki/ingesters/ingesters.md

 ### Ingest-Cache-Path

 The Ingest-Cache-Path enables a local cache for ingested data.
 When enabled, ingesters can cache locally when they cannot forward entries to indexers.
-The ingest cache can help ensure you don't lose data when links go down or if you need to take a Gravwell cluster offline momentarily.
+The ingest cache can help ensure you don't lose data when links go down or if you need to take a DatalaiQ cluster offline momentarily.
 Be sure to specify a Max-Ingest-Cache value so that a long-term network failure won't cause an ingester to fill the host disk.
 The local ingest cache is not as fast as ingesting directly to indexers, so don't expect the ingest cache to handle 2 million entries per second the way the indexers can.

 ```{attention}
 The ingest cache should **not** be enabled for the File Follower ingester.
 Because this ingester reads directly from files on the disk and tracks its position within each file, it does not need a cache.